-Whether you’re looking for a way to make some extra money on the side of an existing job or looking for a business idea that could lead to a full-time income, offering a service is a great option.
+Whether you’re looking for a way to make some extra money on the side of an existing job or looking for a business idea that could lead to a full-time income, offering freelance services is a great option.

-There are countless different services that you could offer as a freelancer, and in this article, we’ll look at 25 realistic options.
+There are countless different services you could offer as a freelancer or independent contractor, and in this article, we’ll look at 25 realistic and practical options.
 We’ll also look at some of the most convincing reasons why you might want to offer a service, and how you can go about promoting your services.

 When it comes to different ways to make money and side hustle ideas that you could pursue, things like blogging and starting an online business tend to get the most attention.
-Since I’ve been blogging full-time for more than 10 years, of course, I think these are great options.
-But service-related businesses also present plenty of opportunities and should not be ignored.
+While these are great options, service-related businesses also present plenty of opportunities and should not be ignored.

 Here are just a few of the most significant reasons why you may want to consider a service-related business as a freelancer: